BalderHolst/uni-notes/Notes/Jacobian Matrix for Robotics.md

 # Jacobian Matrix for Robotics
-The Jacobian matrix relates robot joint velocities to end-affector velocity.
+The Jacobian matrix relates robot joint velocities to end-effector velocity.
 $$v = J(q) \cdot \dot{q}$$
-$v$: Velocity of the end-affector (cartesian space)
+$v$: Velocity of the end-effector (cartesian space)
 $J(q)$: The jacobian matrix, where $q$ is the current joint configuration
 $\dot{q}$: Velocity of the robot in joint space